MarkBind/markbind/docs/devGuide/design/serverSideRendering.md

 <div class="lead">

 MarkBind makes use of server-side rendering (SSR) for its pages.

 To ensure SSR works properly, there are certain rules that developers should adhere to.

 This page will describe SSR in general and elaborate on the things that developers should take note of when developing.
 </div>

+## Pre-requisite Knowledge

+To deal with SSR, it is important to first have a good understanding of two things: 1) Vue, 2) MarkBind's Packages.

+### Understanding Vue

+Here are some things that you should have some knowledge of:
+- What is a Vue instance?
+- What does it mean to compile Vue?
+- What are render functions?
+- Are there any differences between compiling Vue on client-side versus server-side?
+- What is the difference between compiling and rendering?

+### MarkBind's Packages

+There are four packages in MarkBind's codebase:
+1. cli
+2. core
+3. core-web
+4. vue-components

+You may refer to MarkBind's [project structure](projectStructure.md) to get a better understanding of how the packages work together.

 ## What is Server-side Rendering and Why?